magnusrodseth/magnusrodseth/README.md

 🎓 &nbsp; Studying Computer Science (MSc) at Norwegian University of Science and Technology.
 Read more about it [here](https://www.ntnu.edu/studies/bit).

-🌱 &nbsp; Learning more about operating systems, agile software development and databases.
+🌱 &nbsp; Learning more about operating systems, C, agile software development and databases.

 <h2> 🤝 &nbsp; Connect with Me </h2>